Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 • To get the link to clone this repo, click the green "Code" button at the top of this page.
 • Click the Copy to Clipboard icon button.
 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/install_ePaper-Pi-Cam.png'>
-• But I've already done that for you, 😉 so you can just open the terminal and type:
+• But I've already done that for you, 😉 so you can just open the terminal and paste this in:
 ```
 git clone https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam.git
 ```